 Flavors/Temps: Bitter, Spicy, Neutral

 History/Folklore: Oleoresin is a natural gum resin.
-Tree is wounded to bleed gum.
+To obtain myrrh, the tree is wounded so it will bleed gum.
 The gum is yellowish and can be either clear or opaque, darkening deeply as it ages with white streaks emerging.

-“Myrrh beads” are not from the same plant but are crushed seeds worn by married Mali woman in multiple strands around the hip.
+“Myrrh beads” are not from the same plant but are crushed seeds worn by married Mali women in multiple strands around the hip

 A Plant's Defense

-Like frankincense, myrrh gum is a resin that is the plants response to penetration of the plant’s bark.
-It is a waxy substiance that coagulates quickly becoming hard and glossy.
+Like frankincense, myrrh gum is a resin that is the plant’s response to penetration of the plant’s bark.
+It is a waxy substance that coagulates quickly, becoming hard and glossy.